 Members, students, and employees of NUGSS must conduct themselves so as to ensure that freedom of speech within the law is secured for its members, employees, and for visitors.
 The freedom protected by this policy is confined to the exercise of freedom of speech within the law.
 NUGSS believes that a culture of free, open and robust discussion can be achieved only if all concerned avoid needlessly offensive or provocative action and language.

-Regarding Student-led Organizations, the NUGSS Policy Manual states that in order to be given official club status, student groups must “[n]ot be similar to a club that already exists under NUGSS” and that it must not “restrict membership to any particular group of students (e.g. class, race, creed, political orientation, degree program, sexual orientation, religion, sex, gender, etc.) Club membership must be open to all students.”
+Regarding “Forming or Renewing an S.L.O.
+[Student Led Organization]”, the NUGSS Policy Manual states that in order to be given official club status, student groups must “Not restrict membership to any particular group of students (e.g. class, race, creed, political orientation, degree program, sexual orientation, religion, sex, gender, etc.) S.L.O. membership must be open to all students.”

 In November of 2010, concerns were raised regarding the imagery used on posters put up by on-campus groups.
 Specifically, the Women's Centre expressed concern at the use of women's bodies being used in advertisements.
 NUGSS council decided that, as long as the club or organization claimed sole responsibility for content on the poster itself, no censorship was necessary.